 Special Orders of Distillery Products – Consumers can now purchase individual bottles of special order products from ABC stores, through rules to be established by the NC ABC Commission.
 Local ABC boards shall fill regular code product orders made by mixed beverage permittees, or notify the ABC Commission if they cannot fill them within the requested time period.
 The local ABC board can request authorization for direct shipment by the distillery to the local ABC board.
 This process applies to eligible distilleries (distilleries selling less than 10,000 proof gallons).
 These changes become effective September 1, 2019, and the NC ABC Commission will create regulations to govern these processes.
 The bill also mandates the NC ABC Commission to develop an online system to facilitate the sale and purchase of regular and special order items by and among local ABC boards, in order to sell remainders of special item cases, increase consumer access to products, and allow local ABC boards to better manage inventory.

-Distillery May Sell Unlimited Bottles of its Own Products on Premises – Effective September 1, 2019, the “5 bottle per year” limitation for customers purchasing liquor bottles from a distillery is removed, and the previous requirement that customers take a tour before purchasing a bottle of liquor is also removed.
+Distillery May Sell Unlimited Bottles of its Own Products on Premises – Effective September 1, 2019, the “5 bottle per year” limitation for customers purchasing liquor bottles from a distillery is removed.
 Distilleries will be able to sell unlimited bottles of their own products to customers for consumption off the premises.
 Distilleries will no longer have to keep detailed electronic records of customer sales data or specially label the bottles with commemorative tour stickers, as they did previously.

 Distilleries Can Issue Purchase-Transportation Permits – Effective September 1, 2019, distilleries can issue purchase-transportation permits to customers to allow customers to purchase additional quantities of alcohol.